Building a proactive stakeholder engagement plan

 - Prioritise by influence: Internal stakeholders can have a direct impact on your business and a powerful influence on other stakeholders.
 Alternatively, they might have an occasional but impactful role to play.
 A power-interest grid will allow you to identify which stakeholder groups have the highest interest and greatest influence.
 Where they sit on the grid will define how you should engage with them.

 - Collaborate with the players and influencers: High power, high interest stakeholders will require sustained attention, being kept informed of what is happening, and having their priorities attended to.
 Shareholders and customers fall into this group.

 - Hook the context setters: Low interest, high power stakeholders such as regulators can influence the future of your business without being directly engaged with it.
 Communications should attempt to create a positive image among this group to avoid future issues.

 - Engage the subjects: Low power, high interest stakeholders, such as employees, can form coalitions and rapidly transform into players, and then exert a powerful influence.
 They need to be kept on side with ongoing positive engagement.

 - Inform the community: The low power, low interest crowd shouldn’t be ignored.
 While these are secondary, non-influential stakeholders now, the power of popular movements has shown that a negative reputation among the wider community can cause issues to snowball.
 Relations with these stakeholders need to be monitored.

 Signing up to engagement

-It’s impossible to please all of the stakeholders all of the time, so identify the expectations and requirements most aligned to your core objectives.
-The corporate affairs function can win in stakeholder engagement by collecting and collating intelligence, sifting and prioritizing it, then refracting it through the interests and purpose of the company.
+The route through is identifying the expectations and requirements most aligned to your core objectives.
+The corporate affairs function can win at stakeholder engagement by collecting and collating intelligence, sifting and prioritising it, then refracting it through a lens of the interests and purpose of the company.

 Be part of the